 Your instructed agent will be able to advise on the likelihood of negotiating such an incentive, however it is certainly worth asking the question – where possible you want to avoid paying rent when you are still fitting the unit out.

 #5 – Flexibility, termination and ability to ‘deal’

 As a start-up entity, you have no way of knowing in which direction your new business will go.
 You may find that the business grows rapidly and that you quickly require bigger premises to support such growth.
 Conversely, you may find that things do not go so well, and that you no longer require as much space or wish to terminate the letting in its entirety.
 As such it is important to retain as much flexibility as possible.
-It is advisable to try and negotiate a tenant only break right at a specific point (for example, after three years of a five-year lease term) or better still, a rolling break right, which gives you the ability to terminate at any time after a given date.
+It is advisable to try and negotiate a break clause, either a tenant only break right at a specific point (for example, after three years of a five-year lease term) or better still, a rolling break right, which gives you the ability to terminate at any time after a given date.

 It’s also important to consider how you’re permitted to “deal” with the lease.
 If the property is potentially divisible, it is certainly advisable to try and negotiate the ability to sublet part to a third-party tenant, which would then enable you to “hive off” part of the unit and recover some of your liabilities in relation to it.